Skip to main content

 What We Love

-• All premium features free forever — geofencing, scheduling, guest access.
-Direct counter to the $35/year MyQ Home Smart plan.
+• All premium features free forever — geofencing, scheduling, guest access — the direct counter to myQ's $35/year plan

-• First-party Genie controller — the only major opener brand that didn't lock down the ecosystem the way MyQ did.
+• First-party Genie controller — the only major opener brand that built a subscription-free smart platform instead of following myQ's model

 What Could Be Better

-• No native Home Assistant integration — HA users rely on community bridges, the exact fragile spot MyQ users just escaped.
+• No native Home Assistant integration — HA users depend on community bridges, the exact fragile dependency they were trying to leave with myQ

-• Apple HomeKit requires the second-generation hub; first-gen owners never get Apple Home.
+• Apple HomeKit requires the second-generation hub — first-gen owners never get Apple Home without a hardware upgrade

 The Verdict